10 biggest mistakes during Digital Transformation

 6. Forgetting to put users first and taking a myopic approach

 The needs of your customers are constantly evolving, especially during the pandemic.
-Not monitoring those needs leads to creating products, systems and services that have no value for them or that only solve older problems.
+Not monitoring those needs leads to creating products, systems, and services that have no value for them or that only solve older problems.

 Think big!
-Use data insights, find out what your customers really need, and try to identify some trends, in order to anticipate what your users may soon expect from you.
+Use data solutions, find out what your customers really need, and try to identify some trends, in order to anticipate what your users may soon expect from you.
 Put your clients first, so that you can always be one step ahead of them, and never behind.

 7. Treating the digital transformation like a one-time project

 Many organisations consider the digital transformation to be an ordinary tech project and once they achieve their goals, they think they’re done.
 Well, actually – they’re not.
 Why?
 Because it’s really an endless journey of keeping up with technology.